 PROPS & POSES

 When you schedule your session, we can also talk about your expectations if you’d like.
 I typically do family and sibling poses first and if you need to have someone take the older sibling out, I have a trampoline in the back and there is a park within walking distance.
 I have tons of props available for both boys and girls so you don’t need to bring anything.
 However, if you would like to incorporate some special items, please let me know in advance so I can better plan.
 I usually do 2-3 beanbag poses with backdrop fabric then 1-2 prop poses using baskets and buckets.
-You can see some of my stuff by clicking THE STUDIO.

 WHAT SHOULD MY BABY WEAR?